The Macintosh Color

 aqua blue, and clear plastics.
 Sometimes these rare cases are seen on

 ebay and command premium prices.
-Mint beige Color Classics in good working
+Today mint beige Color Classics in good working

 Compared to the lengths those owners went through to get their compact